Functions in Python

 Before function call, arg1 = [1, 2, 3] Inside function call, para1 = [1, 2, 3, 4] After function call, arg1 = [1, 2, 3, 4]

-The code is almost the same, but here we are passing a list to a function instead of an integer.
+The code is almost the same, but here we are passing a list to the function instead of an integer.
 As list is a mutable object, consequently changes made by the

 Positional and Keyword Arguments #